Before you begin

 - Work is usually organised around a project

-- Within that project, there are individual biological assets
+- Within a project, there are individual biological assays or experiments, addressed as repositories in here

 CellRepo gives structure to these moments.